Innovative programs help you prepare for many careers and graduate school.

 Shippensburg's faculty are committed to quality teaching and to meeting the needs of individual undergraduate economics students.
 Economics electives are offered in a wide variety of areas, and class sizes are generally small, permitting individual attention in a seminar atmosphere.
 These advantages are not found at many large institutions.

 All undergraduate economics classes are taught by full-time faculty members who hold advanced degrees from leading universities.
 These faculty members enrich their teaching by actively engaging in professional research as evidenced by numerous articles in leading professional journals.
 The faculty also renders numerous services to the local and extended community.
 A combination of dedication to the highest principles of scholarship and of a faculty and staff concerned with the quality of higher education creates an environment conducive to learning and to the full development of the well-rounded student.

 Economics Admission and Degree Requirements

-Students receive a Bachelor of Science in Economics within a liberal arts context.
+Bachelor of Science in Economics within a liberal arts context.
 It is ideal for students who find economics interesting and challenging, yet also desire the broadening experience of an arts and sciences education.
 Students take 27 credits of economics and 93 credits in a variety of other disciplines.

-Our bachelor's degree program in economics provides students with a strong analytical and social science background and, therefore, with considerable flexibility for employment in business, government, banking, and many other fields.
+program in economics provides students with a strong analytical and social science background and, therefore, with considerable flexibility for employment in business, government, banking, and many other fields.
 It also provides excellent preparation for graduate and professional study, notably in such areas as law, business, public administration, and, of course, economics.